lmarzy/react-component-library/README.md

 # react-component-library

-React component library built with React, Typescript, Snowpack and Rollup
+React component library built with React, Typescript and Rollup